20 min read

 Given the well-established trade links in this region mentioned earlier, this migration is historically viable [32] Therefore, it seems logical that a man of Jewish descent, finding himself preaching in foreign lands, would first attempt to form relationships with the diaspora of Kerala.
 Within this Jewish population emerged the first of Thomas’s initiates.

-Beginning with these Jewish communities, Thomas is believed to have travelled along the Malabar coast, preaching the Gospel to similar communities and native Indians.
+Beginning with these Jewish communities, Thomas is believed to have traveled along the Malabar coast, preaching the Gospel to similar communities and native Indians.
 It is during this period that the Nasrani Christians of Kerala derive their origins—to the churches he initially founded along this coast and the Periyar River and its tributaries.

 Here, Thomas is said to have initially converted several Nambudiri Brahmin families to Christianity [33], and this number varies wildly from 7–75.
 However, according to the religious historian Robert Eric Frykenberg, “Whatever dubious historicity may be attached to such local traditions, there can be little doubt as to their great antiquity or to their great appeal in the popular imagination.”[34]